Python3pkg/Flask-NewProject/README.md

 ```
-    Built with Python 2.7 and will test compatibility of Python 3.X
+    Built with Python 2.7 and tested for  compatibility of Python 3.X
 ```

 ### Installing